HyoungsungKim/coursera/Cloud Computing Applications Part 1/Week2.md

 - ***Containers are more elastic than hypervisors***
 - Container slicing of the OS is ideally suited to cloud slicing
 - ***Hypervisors' only advantage in IaaS is support for different OS families on one server***

+### 2.2.2 Xen

+#### Xen 3.0 Guest VM

+What you can see is that most of the application space is pretty much what you would expect from a Unix.

+Each of instances, guest VMs, are going to have a root. ***And those roots aren't going to interfere with each other which of course they would've done if you'd put them on a single box with Linux***

+> 포트가 독립적으로 사용됨 -> 다른 사용자는 접근 불가

+What you see is happening is that the guest OS when it is talking to the drivers

+I/O Path

+- Process to Guest OS
+- Guest OS to IDD

+Resource control

+- map virtual Devices
+- CFQ(Completely Fair Queuing) for disk
+- HTB(Hierarchical Token Buckets) for network

+Schedules All VMs

+- Guest VM & IDD scheduled
+- Two levels scheduling in guest

+Resource control of Hypervisor

+- Allocate resources
+- Schedule VMs

+Security isolation of Hypervisor

+- Access physical level
+  - PCI address
+  - Virtual Memory

+### 2.2.3 VServer 2.0

+#### VServer 2.0 Guest

+Resource Control

+- map Container to
+  - HTB for network
+  - CFQ for Disk
+- Logical Limit
+  - Processes
+  - Open FD
+  - Memory Locks

+Security Isolation

+- Access to Logical Objects
+  - Context ID Filter
+  - User IDs
+  - SHM & IPC address
+  - File system Barriers

+I/O Path

+- Process to COS
+- I/O paths are individualized to each of the different processes and threads in their containers so that you can't actually see from one container to another

+Scheduler of container OS

+- Single level
+- Token Bucket Filter preserves O(1) scheduler
+- When it does write, it would write to a different place in the disk preventing interference between the different virtualization

+Optimizations

+- File-level Copy-on-write

+Logical virtualization(VServer) is better than physical virtualization(Xen) because physical virtualization use more resource

+### 2.2.4 Solaris Zones

+#### Solaris Zones

+- Zones provide separate virtualized operating system environments that are derived from a Global Zone
+- Multiple zones can share file systems, processors, and network interfaces
+- Scaling and sharing can be configured on as as-needed basis
+- Individual zones gain files and configurations from the Global Zone

+There is some benefits a little bit more control perhaps than the Linux world, and the whole thing taken into a Unix world

+#### Types of Zones

+- Global Zone
+  - All Solaris 10 installations contain a Global Zone
+  - Only the Global Zone is bootable from the system hardware.
+  - The Global Zone contain the complete installation of Solaris, and can contain additional software not installed via packages
+- Local Zones
+  - Local Zones contain a subset of the complete operating system, and can contain non-shared packages
+  - Local Zones have no awareness of other zones.
+  - A Local Zone cannot install, manage, or uninstall itself or any other zone.

+#### Zone Daemons

+- zoneadmd
+  - Manages zone booting and shutting down
+  - Allocates zone ID and starts the zsched process
+  - Sets zone-wide resource controls
+  - Allocates devices, including plumbing the virtual interfaces for the zones
+  - Manages file-systems including sharing
+- zsched
+  - Zsched manages thread management per zone.
+  - Kernel threads doing work on behalf of the zone are owned by zsched.

+#### Zone File Systems

+- Sparse Root Model
+  - Minimal number of files from the global zone
+  - Shared files mounted via read-only loopback file systems
+- Whole Root Model
+  - No dependency on share file-systems
+  - Allows superior customization
+  - Local zones cannot be NDF servers!

+#### Zones Networking

+- Zones have visibility to each other via network interfaces
+- Only the Global Zone Administrator can modify the interface configuration and routes
+- IPMP is configurable in the Global Zone, and IPMP can be extended to Local zones, allowing failover in the event of an interface failure